Megusta23/TV-Shows-Movies-assignment/README.md

 And that's it, you are now running this website on your local machine!

+If you have any problems running this page locally, you could always visit it [Here](https://tv-shows-movies-assignment.vercel.app/movies)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: